 Understanding this complex phenomenon may be exploited to sell us junk food and get us “hooked” on certain products, but it could also enable us to enjoy our food more and avoid overeating.
 For instance, another study found that diners who ate their meals under dim lighting enjoyed their meals more and consumed less, than people eating the same meal under bright lights.

 We all know food activates the reward center of the brain, but it’s becoming clear that the pleasure we derive from eating is the result of many factors.
 So for your next meal, embrace the experience and enjoy!

-(This is an edited version of an article that originally appeared in the Spanish Language magazine, Contrapoder, co-edited by the Denver Museum of Nature & Science and the University of Colorado Anschutz Medical Campus for the monthly blog series, “Know Health”.
+(This is an edited version of an article that originally appeared in the Spanish Language magazine, Contrapoder, in Guatemala, co-edited by Dr. Nicole Garneau and team at the University of Colorado Anschutz Medical Camps.
 Reposted with author’s permission.)